lambdastack/lambdastack/docs/home/howto/CLUSTER.md

       ...
   ```

-Then when applying the changed configuration using LScli, additional VM's will be spawned and configured or removed.
+Then when applying the changed configuration using LambdaStack, additional VM's will be spawned and configured or removed.
 The following table shows what kind of operation component supports:

 Component | Scale up | Scale down | HA | Clustered |Known issues
 --- | --- | --- | --- | --- | ---